Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

   sql: "select *, row_number() over (partition by customer_id order by order_date) as order_number from myschema.mytable"
 ...
 ```
+Note: The filters in `always_filter` *will not* be applied if you are using this property to define the data for the view to sit on top of.

 `default_date`: This is the default date [dimension group](92_dimension_group.md) without a time frame chosen for it.
 For example, if your dimension group is named `order` you would use the value `order` here, not `order_month` or `order_week` like you would reference elsewhere.